physiopy/phys2bids/docs/contributorfile.rst

 Docstrings should follow `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html>`_ convention.
 We encourage extensive documentation.
 The python code itself should follow `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ convention whenever possible: there are continuous integration tests checking that!
 You can use linters to help you write your code following style conventions.
 Linters are add-ons that you can run on the written script file.
 We suggest the use of **flake8** for Python 3.
 Many editors (Atoms, VScode, Sublimetext, ...) support addons for online lintering, which means you’ll see warnings and errors while you write the code - check out if your does!
+Since we adopt `auto <https://intuit.github.io/auto/home.html>`_, the PR title will be automatically reported as part of the changelog when updating versions.
+Try to describe in one (short) sentence what your PR is about - possibly using the imperative and starting with a capital letter.
+For instance, a good PR title could be: ``Implement support for <randomtype> files`` or ``Reorder dictionary entries``, rather than ``<randomtype> support`` or ``reorders keys``.

 .. _testing: